Special Educational Needs and Disabilities

 SEND Information Report

-In order to fulfil our responsibility to provide a broad and balanced curriculum for all pupils, we aim to give every pupil the opportunity to experience success in learning and to achieve their maximum potential through a flexible differentiated programme.
+In order to fulfil our responsibility to provide a broad and balanced curriculum for all pupils, we aim to give every pupil the opportunity to experience success in learning and to achieve their maximum potential through a flexible and adapted programme.

 The school works with due regard to the SEND Code of Practice (2015) and the Equality Act (2010).